caicai67/TeamGamefeels/Milestone2/TeamGameFeels_m2_readme.txt

 			Variable Height Terrain: Metal/concrete checkerboard area with ramps, cliff-like area, steep mountain
 			Sounds: Three different walking sounds on different terrains - concrete, dirt, metal Game Feel: Dying scream when hit by giant spheres, pendulums, spinning axes, as well as reaction of axes to character
-			Bugs: Character configurations did not work on everyone's computers, and joints fall apart easily (despite forces being set to infinity)
+			Bugs: Character configurations did not work on everyone's computers, character colliders may conflict (should be fixed), and joints fall apart easily (despite forces being set to infinity)

 		KP: